ASNA/avr-restful-api-with-tabulator/README.md

 #### Step 4.
 The JavaScript.

+If you're not familiar with JavaScript, the JavaScript included here may seem a little daunting.
+But taken a chunk at a time you'll notice that any one chunk isn't doing very much.
+Much of the code is declaring the Tabulator grid; there is only about 15 lines of execuatable JavaScript you need to get your arms around.

 The JavaScript below is split into six chunks.
 Here is what each chunk is doing:

 * **Chunk 1.
 Set strict mode.** This line sets JavaScript's "strict" mode on.
 Using [strict mode](https://goo.gl/vVS7Or) helps avoid many JavaScript errors.
 Using strict mode in *all* of your JavaScript is highly recommended.